Sofie8/Course-MOGEN/PART1.md

 ## Cre-Lox and FLEx technology
 The Cre-Lox system is an ingenious system of site-specific recombination and has been successfully used in biotechnology to alter gene function.
-Refresh your knowledge about Cre-LoxP by watching this [video](https://www.youtube.com/watch?v=I21NmFq4F8A), and how FLEx technology by Applied Biological Materials has adapted this system
+Refresh your knowledge about Cre-LoxP by watching this [video](https://www.youtube.com/watch?v=I21NmFq4F8A), and how FLEx technology by Applied Biological Materials has adapted this system.

 ## GATE-WAY cloning